2023 Most Popular East Asian Languages Doctor's Degree Schools

 Read full report on East Asian Languages at University of Southern California

-Arizona State University - Tempe did quite well in this year’s ranking of the most popular places for East Asian languages students to get a doctor’s degree.
-It came in at #7 on the list.
-Located in the city of Tempe, ASU - Tempe is a public college with a very large student population.
+Arizona State University - Tempe came in at #7 in this year’s edition of the Most Popular East Asian Languages Doctor’s Degree Schools ranking.
+Located in the midsize city of Tempe, ASU - Tempe is a public school with a very large student population.

 About 33% of the students majoring in East Asian at the school are women while 67% are male.